Lots of girls forget to take a pill sometimes. Or they’ve vomited or had diarrhoea, so the pill is less effective.

 Every day pills and the mini pill (28-day blister strip)

-If you’ve had sex and some semen got into your vagina, do the Morning After test to find out what you should do.
-(Coming soon in English)
+If you’ve had penis-in-vagina sex, and semen got into your vagina, do the Morning after test to find out what you can do now.

 There is a greater risk of pregnancy: